dptech-corp/dflow/README.md

         })
         return op_out
 ```
-The above example defines a OP class `simpleexample`.
-The operation is to copy `foo.txt` to `bar.txt` and write the properties of the parameters with name msg to `msg.txt`.
+The above example defines an OP `simpleexample`.
+The operation is to copy `foo.txt` to `bar.txt` and writeS the properties of the parameters with name msg to `msg.txt`.

 To use the above class as a PythonOPTemplate, we need to pass the above class to `PythonOPTemplate` and specify the container image.
 Note that `pydflow` must be installed in this image
 ```python